leanix/microservice-intelligence-action/README.md

 * `buildTool`    Build tool used for this project (`mvn` or `npm`), defaults to `mvn`
 * `serviceName`  Name of the service when pushing the deployment frequency metric, defaults to the short name of the repository
+* `configFilePath`  File path of the config file at the repository describing the microservice, defaults to the `pivio.yaml` at the top root directory

 ## Example usage
 ```